• Skip to primary navigation

 }

-We got rid of the pos variable from the initialization clause of the loop over r (line 2) to make it conform to the OpenMP canonical form.
-We marked variables as private or shared, depending on the way they are used.
+(line 2) to make it conform to the OpenMP canonical form.
+We marked variables as private

-Note the reduction(+:hist) clause.
-It specifies that each thread should have a local copy of the hist array.
-Each thread performs the operations on its own copy; when they all are done, the end array hist is created by summing all the local arrays element-wise.
+array.
+Each thread performs the operations on its own copy; when they all are done, the end array hist

 As far as performance is concerned, the Canny algorithm runtime fell down from 1.7 seconds to 1.45 seconds on a system with eight threads.
 When we measured, originally the loop only took 330 ms and after the distribution to multiple threads it took 57 ms.